bahrus/pdpu/README.md

 </div>
 ```

-## Recursive sibling drilldown with p-d-r -- Invitation Only [TODO]
+## Recursive sibling drilldown with p-d-r -- Invitation Only

 To keep performance optimal and scalable, the p-d element only tests downstream siblings -- not children of siblings.
 However, the use case for being able to drilldown inside a DOM node is quite high.
 Unlike Polymer, permission to do this must be granted explicitly, using the p-d-if attribute on elements where drilldown is needed.
 The value of the attribute is used to test against the p-d element (hence you will want to specify some marker, like an ID, on the p-d element, which can be used to validate the invitation.)